 This temple is a part of Bhikshuni a religious organization.
 This is a Dharmagupta bhikshuni temple and will house only that lineage.

-Sangha who visit or reside in this temple will not be charged rent, nor pay for program fees, nor will they be asked to work for fundraising for the temple.
+Sangha who visit or reside in this future larger temple will not be charged rent, nor pay for program fees, nor will they be asked to work for fundraising for the temple.
 Their basic needs for shelter and food will be met by this temple.
 They will be protected from such distractions.
 The main function of this temple is to serve as a safe, clean residence for Sangha as defined in the Vinaya.
 The main hall hold religious services with a larger space reserved for bigger monthly services for the community in the area while the rest of the grounds are for cultivation by Sangha.

 I do not wish my community to be overly large and be burdened with too much debt to function nor wish too many 'service' programs that would be duplicated in the govt or pubic sector.